mahyarelectronic/simple-crm/README.md

-# simple-crm
+# Simple CRM

- A simple CRM to manage customers and follow-ups
+A simple customer management system with login and follow-up tracking.